gustavlrsn/mockintosh/README.md

 # Welcome

-Pluto is a vaporware computer operating system (and pluto computer club; some kind of collaborative open source art collective..?)
+Pluto is a vaporware operating system (and pluto computer club; some kind of collaborative open source art collective..?)

 The idea and esthetics is very inspired by the awesome [Poolside.fm](https://poolside.fm), but here you are invited to participate in building new features and programs.